Since 1882, St. Paul's by-the-Lake has been bringing the love of Christ to Chicago each and every day.

 This parish is a place where people study the Catholic faith of historic Christianity and share their own faith.

 Adult Education occurs primarily via the Rector’s Study each Sunday starting at 9:30a in the Rector’s Office between masses, focused on material such as C.S.
-Lewis Screwtape Letters, the Apocrypha, and others.
+Lewis Screwtape Letters, the Apocrypha, the Life of Christ by Fulton J Sheen, and others.
+The women of our parish gather on Thursday evenings for a book study of their own as well.

 Special education sessions also occur periodically throughout the year, such as First Communion Class, Confirmation Claass, and special Lenten Friday sessions.